Kalinga people: History

 Tabuk was settled in the 12th century, and from there other Kalinga settlements spread.

 The 1970s marked the heyday of Robusta coffee production in Kalinga province, but a trader monopoly in the 1980s led to prices being kept so low that Kalinga farmers shifted to other crops like Corn.
 An effort to bring coffee farming to previous levels began decades later, in the 2010s.

 The plight of the Kalinga people during the Marcos dictatorship in the 1970s and early 1980s became a widely discussed national issue because of the Kalinga people's ancestral domain conflicts with the Chico River Dam Project, a proposed hydroelectric power generation project which would have encompassed the municipalities of Tinglayan, Lubuagan, Pasil, and parts of Tabuk in Kalinga Province, and the municipalities of Sabangan, Sagada, Sadanga, Bontoc, Bauko, and parts of Barlig in Mountain Province.
 Contemporary estimates suggest that the project would have displaced about 100,000 Kalingas and Bontoks.
 Because the great value placed by the Kalinga on their deceased ancestors who were buried within these communities, the issue was not just one of livelihood, but one of sacred grounds.
 Marcos sent three armed brigades to quell down the protests, resulting in heightened tensions in the area.
 In 1977 alone, numerous Kalinga dam protesters — including tribal leaders Lumbaya Aliga Gayudan and Macli-ing Dulag, and even a 12-year-old child — were rounded up by these forces and incarcerated for up to two months.

 The 24 April 1980 murder of Macli-ing Dulag became a turning point when coverage of the murder led to public outrage.
 It was the first time since the 1972 declaration of Martial Law where the mainstream Philippine press managed to report on the arrests of civilians under Martial Law, and the turn of public opinion against both the Chico River Dam and Martial law, coupled with the united anger of the various peoples of the Cordillera Mountains led the Ferdinand Marcos administration to give up on the dam project.
 As a result, the Chico River Dam Project is now considered a landmark case study concerning ancestral domain issues in the Philippines.

 In 2007, a Discovery Channel series hosted by American anthropologist Lars Krutak featured the tattoo work of Butbut mambabatok Whang-od Oggay.
 This was the start of even more media attention focused on Whang-od, bringing the Kalinga tattoo art to global attention.

+Kalinga people migrated to south east Asia in large numbers during 3rd C. BCE after devastating Kalinga war in 261BCE and they went in different phases and they settled in Java, Borneo, Sumatra, Bali, Singapore, Malaysia and some groups also reached Philippines and settled there.They were instrumental in spreading Hindu culture and religion there.
+They mingled with local and there was a fusion of local culture with Kalingan culture for peaceful coexistence.
+They married to locals leading mixed stuff both beautifully intertwined.